machow/mchow.com/content/posts/plotnine-art/index.md

 ## Putting it all together

-Here's all the code in one place, so it's easier to copy and paste.
+Here's all the code in one place, so it's easier to copy and paste (or see [this notebook](https://github.com/machow/mchow.com/blob/main/content/posts/plotnine-art/full-code.ipynb), which also generates the data.).

 ``` python
 import polars as pl